-Labour market

-The existing mismatches (incl. skills, sectoral, regional) impair the functioning of the labour market.
+Labour market The existing mismatches (incl. skills, sectoral, regional) impair the functioning of the labour market and its adjustment (see Section 4.3.1).

-The share of long-term unemployment constitutes over 58% of total unemployment (average of Q1 and Q2 2016; age group 20-64), one of the highest levels in the EU, underlining the largely structural nature of unemployment.
+The share of long-term unemployment constitutes around 60 % of total unemployment (average of Q1-Q3 2016).
+This is one of the highest levels in the EU and underlines the largely structural nature of unemployment.

-Minimum wage (MW) levels are still decided without a transparent mechanism based on relevant macro-indicators.
-In its absence, the right balance between the objectives of supporting employment and safeguarding labour income cannot be ensured.
+Minimum wage levels are still decided without a transparent mechanism based on relevant macro-indicators.
+Without such a mechanism, the right balance between the objectives of supporting employment and safeguarding labour income cannot be ensured (See Section 4.3.1).

-The persistent mismatches continue hampering the labour market adjustment.

-Long-term unemployment as a share of total unemployment remains very high.
+The decrease in the unemployment rate seen since 2014 is expected to continue over the forecast horizon.
+However, long-term unemployment as a share of total unemployment remains very high.

-The administratively-decided raise of the MW for 2017 by 9.5% increases the pressure on the low-skilled thus limiting the labour market adjustment.
+The administratively-decided 9.5 % raise in the minimum wage for 2017 increases the pressure on the low-skilled thus limiting the labour market adjustment.

-The government has taken steps to optimise its ALMP; however their prioritisation and targeting remains limited.
+The government has taken steps to optimise its active labour market policies.
+However, their prioritisation and targeting remains limited.

-The policy gap remains in the area of MW setting, as a transparent mechanism has still to be developed (See Section 4.3.1).
+The policy gap remains in the area of setting the minimum wage, as a transparent mechanism has still to be developed (see Section 4.3.1).